 Sony Xperia XZ2 is a juggernaut in a smartphone world.
 It comes with an interesting and rather robust design that you’ll either like or dislike, with nothing in between.
 Let’s begin with the things we see at a first glance.
 The things we see are the sturdy metal design, big 18:9 screen, and somewhat fewer bezels.
 Bezels have been plaguing Sony’s devices for a couple of years and I’m glad they got rid of some of them.
 There are still some bezels on the top and at the bottom of the screen, making this phone very big.
 If we just mention its thickness of 11.1mm, you’ll get the idea of this phone’s size.

 Sony Xperia XZ2 comes with a 5.7-inch IPS LCD display that performs quite well.
 With its resolution of 1080×2160 pixels, it looks quite nice, but… we have some issues here.
-First, it’s an IPS display and second, we have a full HD resolution in a phone that costs around thousand bucks.
+First, it’s an IPS display and second, we have a full HD resolution in a phone that costs around a thousand bucks.
 Yeah, you read that well!
 Xperia XZ2 is a pretty expensive phone that comes with a 1080p display and an IPS one, which is pretty odd.
 But, let’s talk a bit about the quality, shall we?

 I found the quality of this display satisfying, but not for the price.
 It has some nice colors to offer and they are pretty punchy at times.
-Of course, we can’t compare it to the Samsung’s AMOLED display but this one is relatively good.
+Of course, we can’t compare it to Samsung’s AMOLED display but this one is relatively good.
 If nothing, we have Corning Gorilla Glass 5 here, which does a great job of protecting the screen from scratches, blemishes, and cracking.
 If they upped the resolution a little bit, I would say it’s a great value for the price.
 Otherwise… you already know the answer.

 Although we have a single sensor here, Xperia XZ made this one pretty powerful.
-We are talking about 19 MP snappy camera that gives some great options to play with.
+We are talking about a 19 MP snappy camera that gives some great options to play with.
 When it comes to the camera interface, Xperia XZ will most likely confuse you, but that’s a good thing!
 We have tons of features and you can literally play like a child.
-The photo quality in a daylight is to be admired.
+The photo quality in daylight is to be admired.
 The photos are saturated with colors, they have a nice depth of field and the quality bokeh effect can be achieved.
 However, the low-light performance isn’t up to par.

-Another welcome addition is 4K video which Xperia XZ does very good.
+Another welcome addition is the 4K video which Xperia XZ does very well.
 The details are here and we have some kind of stabilization, which can be seen easily.
 Since we have a 5 MP front shooter, we can’t say we’re that impressed.
 Still, you can be the king of Instagram with this camera, so no worries!

 Xperia XZ comes with Android 8.0 OS and the newest Snapdragon 845 chipset.
 Oh, yeah, this sounds awesome, does it?
 Well, it surely does, especially if we mention the addition of Adreno 630 GPU that will blow away all your demanding and non-demanding games.
 The performance of this phone is simply crushing, to say the least.
 In our tests, it showed no stuttering whatsoever and the multitasking works as it should.
 It’s also important to mention the RAM amount which Xperia offers in two variants – one with 4GB and the other with 6GB of RAM.

-While I’m not happy about the internal storage memory of 64GB, I’m happy that we have a microSD slot for expansion.
+While I’m not happy about the internal storage memory of 64GB, I’m happy that we have a MicroSD slot for expansion.
 If you want to record 4K videos, a microSD card is a must since these videos take a lot of space.
-All in all, Sony Xperia XZ really packs a heavy punch.
+All in all, Sony Xperia XZ packs a heavy punch.
 If we compare its sheer power to Samsung S9, this phone can give it a run for its money, that’s for sure!